Art & Design Inspiration Roundup

-Every Monday, the ARTLABguide will be sharing curated works, anywhere from contemporary fine art, to illustration, and the numerous fields of design to inspire you to find the creative in the everyday and fuel your creative habit.
-Enjoy the #MondayInspiration!
+The ARTLABguide’s dose of curated works, from contemporary fine art, to illustration, and the numerous fields of design to inspire you to find the creative in the everyday and fuel your creative habit.

 Confession: Last week I had to take a little bit of a break, so I didn’t have a Weekly Inspo post or Newsletter.
 I was writing/making some work about self-care recently, and it’s been a rough past couple of weeks, personally and at work.
 So I decided to take a little bit of my own self-care medicine to relax, and spend some time with my wife and friends.
 What about you?
 What do you do to take some time out for yourself and recharge?
 In the past, I would give up and throw my towel in.
 Now, I’ve learned to take breaks when needed and still keep up with creating, writing, drawing and illustrating.